 Document prepared by a syndicate of co-owners and intended to collect various information on the state of the co-ownership.
 The form and content of the attestation shall be determined by regulation of the Government.
 This certificate is part of the legal documents to be provided for the sale of any fraction, under article 1068.1 of the Civil Code of Quebec.
 In that regard, it is provided that the person who sells a fraction must, in good time, give the promisor-purchaser such a certificate.
 To that end, the syndicate shall transmit, within 15 days, the document to the co-owner who so requests.

-As directors, we frequently have to complete and provide documents to notaries and real estate brokers.
+When selling an apartment, we, as directors, frequently have to fill out and provide documents to notaries and real estate brokers.
+Obviously, we understand that the objective is to inform the future co-owner on a number of points relating to our co-ownership.
 Questions: We want to know:

 If we are entitled to charge a fee to take care of these files?

 If so, what is the amount considered reasonable?